 While it’s great to let your kids explore safely outside, it doesn’t mean that you have to lose everything you once loved about your outside area.
 There’s no reason that you can’t all have the garden of your dreams.
 It’ll just take a little planning and effort.
 Here are some tips to set you up for creating a family garden that everyone will love!

 Think About Safety

 If you want your kids to be able to explore and enjoy the garden, you need to make sure it’s safe for them to do so.
 Even in the nicest of gardens, there can be hazards that you need to look out for.
 The first thing that you should do is install a shed.
-A shed with an Armstrong steel and a secure lock can be a safe place to keep any garden tools and chemicals that you don’t want to children to find.
+A shed with an Armstrong steel and a secure lock can be a safe place to keep any garden tools and chemicals that you don’t want the children to find.

 You should also consider higher fences, and a locked gate to ensure they can’t get out and no one else can get it, as well as making sure there are no tripping hazards or poisonous plants and treating your decking, so it’s not slippery when it rains.

 A decking is a perfect place for a BBQ and comfortable seating.
 A raised deck can be a great way to keep this area away from the children’s play space, while also giving you a fantastic place to sit and supervise their play.